Muhammad-Abdelsattar/Kafka-Course/LAB2-replication-and-fault-tolerance.md

   --describe --topic rf-3-topic
 ```

-📝 Observe:
+**Observe:**

-- **Leader** — partitions that had broker 2 as leader now have a new leader.
+- **Leader** - partitions that had broker 2 as leader now have a new leader.
-- **Isr** — broker 2 is gone (it's not caught up because it's dead).
+- **Isr** - broker 2 is gone (it's not caught up because it's dead).
-- **Replicas** — broker 2 is still listed (this is the desired config, not the current reality, so that's just a configuration the cluster tries to reach, but doesn't mean it's actually caught up).
+- **Replicas** - broker 2 is still listed (this is the desired config, not the current reality, so that's just a configuration the cluster tries to reach, but doesn't mean it's actually caught up).

 **The data in the partitions of broker 2 are still there, since we have other 2 replicas of that partition.**